svalinn/pydagmc/CONTRIBUTING.md

 - Follow [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).
 - Write clear, readable, and well-commented code where necessary.
 - Use type hints for function signatures and variables as much as possible.
 PyDAGMC uses `sphinx-autodoc-typehints` for documentation.
-- (Optional: If you decide to use linters/formatters like Black or Flake8, mention them here and how to run them.)

 ### Writing Tests